chrislattman/blogging-project/docs/terminal-commands/README.md

 - `curl wttr.in` outputs a 3-day weather forecast for your current IP address location
     - `curl wttr.in/<city>` outputs a 3-day weather forecast for the given city
     - You can also specify a state to narrow down the right city, e.g. `curl wttr.in/manhattan,ks`
+- `curl -S - <url>` will continue a dropped download where it left off

 ### `shasum`